Private Prison Financing

 Publicly-Traded Companies

 A US-based retail and commercial banking company.
-Its subsidiary Citizens Bank has been one of the main financial backers of private prison company CoreCivic.
+It has been one of the main financial backers of private prison company CoreCivic.

-A UK-based bank holding and financial services company.
-It has been one of the main financial backers of private prison companies CoreCivic and GEO Group.
+A UK-based banking and financial services company.
+It has been a major financier of private prison companies CoreCivic and GEO Group.

-A US-based bank holding and financial services company.
-Its subsidiary Synovus Bank has been one of the main financial backers of private prison company CoreCivic.
+A US-based banking and financial services company.
+It has been a major financier of private prison company CoreCivic.

 A US-based bank holding company.
 Its subsidiary Truist Bank (formerly SunTrust Bank) has been one of the main financial backers of private prison companies CoreCivic and GEO Group.
 In 2019, it announced that it would no longer provide financing to companies that manage private prisons and immigrant detention centers.
 As of 2023, CoreCivic's and GEO Group's credit agreements do not publicly disclose the financial institutions involved.